fiskaltrust/rollout-doc/en/middleware/README.md

 ### Check connection with the fiskaltrust.Cloud

 In the fiskaltrust.Portal we can see the above submitted request and the resulting receipt, because they are uploaded via the Helipad Helper every 5 minutes.
-To do this, go to "Configuration->Queue" and press the "ReceiptJournal" button in the list entry of the queue.
+To do this, go to "Configuration->Queue" and press the "ReceiptJournal" button in the list entry of the Queue.

 ![ReceiptJournal](images/receipt-journal.png "ReceiptJournal")